PA = LU Factorization

 Pivoting Strategies:

-• Partial Pivoting: Choose largest magnitude element in current column
+• Partial Pivoting: Choose the largest magnitude element in the current column

-• Scaled Partial Pivoting: Account for row scaling to reduce errors
+• Scaled Partial Pivoting: Account for row scaling to reduce errors4

 • No Pivoting: No row exchanges (may fail for some matrices)